Troubleshooting Off-Campus Access

-Here are some things you can try if you are having trouble accessing the library's databases.
-You can also email the library for assistance in troubleshooting, or call us at 210-431-5575 or 1-800-846-4085.
+Here are some things you can try if you are having trouble accessing the library's resources from off-campus.
+You can also reach out at the phone number or email listed below depending on the issue:

 When logging in to access the library databases, make sure you are using your MyOLLU ID and password.
 These should be the same login ID and password you use to login to your OLLU email account.